fbelleau/superset4sparql/README.md

 ## Goal

 The goal of this project is to modify an existing business intelligence (BI) tool to enable it to consume SPARQL endpoints.
-During the biohackathon, we aim to build BI  tool that will make it possible to build a dashboard from RDF resources in the fields of multi-omics analysis, genomics, transcriptomics, epigenomics, proteomics, protein structures, and biochemical data.
+We aim to modify an existing BI  tool that will make it possible to build a dashboard from RDF resources in the fields of multi-omics analysis, genomics, transcriptomics, epigenomics, proteomics, protein structures, and biochemical data.

 For this project, we have selected Superset as the dashboard technology.
 Superset is an open-source Apache BI software that is compatible with many cloud-based SQL technologies.
 One such technology is Elasticsearch, for which a Python package (https://pypi.org/project/elasticsearch-dbapi/) has made it possible to enable communication between Superset and Elasticsearch using the existing SQL REST API.